Street Guys League Archives

 Support; Noel Denny, John Williams, Hugh Foster, Ronald Austin, Peter Kovacs, Mike Nickie, Ken Mollineau, Howard Cyrus, Dixon Modeste, Ian Barron, Dave Sidhu, Norma Clarke, Lucky Boothe, George Gomez, Ian Hypolite, Winston Molligan, McIver Broomes, Gary Bryan, Val Sebro, Wayne “Nicko” Constance (God Bless), Tyrell McGill, Anton Skerritt, Richard Husbands,”Magic Athletic“, “West Indies United“, “G.S.
 United“, “Admiral Canada“, Bell Canada, Titan Tours, Brampton East, Pickering, Ajax and S.S.A Youth Clubs, Toronto Lynx, The City of Toronto, and all the businesses, clubs, players, and supporters that helped establish �Caribbean Stars Soccer Club

-After years of listening to all the talk about the fun, comraderary and the high level of soccer played at Flemingdon Park, Caribbean Stars decided to organize a Flemingdon Reunion in an effort to attract some of the faces of the past and rekindle the good times.
+After years of hearing about the fun, camaraderie, and high level of soccer played at Flemingdon Park, Caribbean Stars decided to organize a Flemingdon Reunion to attract some of the faces of the past and rekindle the good times.
 The Flemingdon Street Guys league played under the Hydro wires at Flemingdon Park from 1976 to 1993.
-The league name was later changed to Toronto Caribbean Soccer League to present a better image (Caribbean Stars About Us).
+In 1982, the league’s name was changed to Toronto Caribbean Soccer League to present a more positive image (Caribbean Stars About Us).

-The Flemingdon Reunion took place in the summer of 2003 and was attended by 16 of the alumni teams while only 14 of the teams participated.
-More pictures of event will be made available and while on the subject of pictures we would like to apologize to teams like Exhibitors, Ebony and Ballers for not having their pictures available for viewing at this time.
+The Flemingdon Reunion took place in the summer of 2003 and was attended by 16 of the alumni teams, although only 14 teams participated.
+More pictures of the event will be made available.
+We want to apologize to teams such as Exhibitors, Ebony, and Ballers for not having their images available for viewing at this time.

-Exhibitors was one of the original teams of the league and was well represented at the the Reunion with approximately 20 players.
-Ebony out of the Brampton area was as supportive as they have always been but in fairness to our organization, the team pictures were taken by an outsourced photographer and did realize that some teams were camped in the outlying areas of the Park.
+Exhibitors were one of the original teams of the league and were well represented at the Reunion with approximately 20 players.
+Ebony, out of the Brampton area, was as supportive as they have always been.
+Still, in fairness to our organization, the team pictures were taken by an outsourced photographer, and we realized that some teams were camped in the outlying areas of the park.

 Youlou United and D’Hawks (files to follow)